Updated May 04, 2024

 Lung Cancer Screening

-If you experience persistent coughing and are worried that it might be a sign of developing lung cancer or another oncoming lung disease, the next step is talking to your doctor.
+If you experience persistent coughing and are worried that it might be a sign of developing lung cancer or another oncoming lung disease, the next step is to talk to your doctor.
 The American Cancer Society outlines screening criteria that are good to keep in mind.
-A patient that is at a higher lung cancer risk should be screened yearly to catch an early diagnosis of lung cancer
+A patient who is at a higher lung cancer risk should be screened yearly to catch an early diagnosis of lung cancer.

 Screening Criteria